Super Bowl LII: Second half

-On the Patriots' next drive, Eagles defensive end Brandon Graham stripped the ball from Brady on the drive's second play for the game's only sack.
-Eagles rookie defensive end Derek Barnett recovered the ball, allowing the Eagles to run the clock down to 1:05 and force New England to use all their remaining timeouts.
-Elliott then kicked a 46-yard field goal, putting Philadelphia ahead by eight points, 41–33.
-New England needed a touchdown and two-point conversion to tie the game and send it into overtime.
-After nine plays (one of them a 13-yard catch by Amendola on fourth-and-10), Brady reached the 49-yard line, and with only nine seconds remaining, he threw a Hail Mary pass to the end zone as time expired.
-The pass was incomplete, and the Eagles won their first Vince Lombardi Trophy in franchise history, and their first league championship since 1960, ending the third-longest active championship drought in the NFL at 57 years.
-The Philadelphia Eagles became just the second team to win a Super Bowl rematch after losing the first Super Bowl meeting (having lost to New England in Super Bowl XXXIX), and the first since the Washington Redskins defeated the Miami Dolphins in Super Bowl XVII (the Miami Dolphins defeated the Washington Redskins in Super Bowl VII).
+The Patriots got the ball back on their own 25-yard line with the chance to mount a game-winning drive.
+On the second play of the drive, however, defensive end Brandon Graham stripped the ball from Brady for the game's only sack, and defensive end Derek Barnett recovered the fumble on the New England 31-yard line, allowing the Eagles to run the clock down to 1:05 and force the Patriots to use all their remaining timeouts.
+Elliott then kicked a 46-yard field goal to increase Philadelphia's lead to 41–33.
+New England now needed a touchdown and a two-point conversion to force overtime.
+After nine plays (one of them a 13-yard catch by Amendola on 4th-and-10), the Patriots reached their own 49-yard line, and with only nine seconds remaining, Brady threw a Hail Mary pass to the end zone as time expired.
+With six Eagles defenders covering Gronkowski, the pass fell incomplete, and Philadelphia won their first Vince Lombardi Trophy in franchise history, and their first league championship since 1960, ending the third-longest active championship drought in the NFL at 57 years.

+The Eagles became just the second team to win a Super Bowl rematch after losing the first Super Bowl meeting with the same team, having lost to New England in Super Bowl XXXIX, and the first since the Washington Redskins defeated the Miami Dolphins in Super Bowl XVII (Miami defeated Washington in Super Bowl VII.)
 The Eagles also became the first Super Bowl champions since the 1978 Pittsburgh Steelers to defeat both Super Bowl participants from the previous year in the same postseason.
 Additionally, the NFC East became the first division where every team had won a Super Bowl.